Jimk72/Icarus_Mods/README.md

 # Icarus_Mods

+10/02/22

+Added Bear Mounts!
+Just like the other mounts Except Bears.
+Find a wild bear and kill it and get the Juvinile bear to follow and raise it until you have a full grown Bear!
+Can use Cargo saddle also incase you need to move a lot of stuff you can have several Bears with cargo saddles follow you on your main bear.

+Known Bugs:

+The bears will eat and drink like other mounts but their levels do not go back up!
+So for now the food consumption has been set to 0 as they become useless and starve after a short time if set to normal.

+Left Mouse is the attack button when riding :)

+Bears dont jump so Space bar will make your Bear stand and look around!

 9/20/22

 Added Water_Wheel mod.
 Allows you to craft in character a Water wheel to generate electricity.
 Just need water.